cartostory/cartostory/README.md

 # Makefile

+Run `make help` to see what tasks are available.

 ## Rebuild a service

 Run `ENVIRONMENT=CI|DEV|PROD|TEST SERVICE=backend|database|frontend|mailer make rebuild`.
 See docker-compose yaml files to find what services are available on different environments.